uesseu/ninwavelets/README.md

 and the best way do not use raw wavelet in some cases.
 For example, GMW with sfreq=1000, freq=3 returnes bad wave.
 If you want good wave, you must set 'real_wave_length' at constructor.
+When it performs CWT, real_wave_length will be set properly.

 Returns
 MorseWavelet: list of np.ndarray